DominikLindorfer/pyAlpaca/README.md

 ## Training using Deepspeed

 pyAlpaca has been trained on **1(!)
 A100 40G GPU as well as 256GB RAM**, which is commonly found in older research clusters.
 The original Stanford Alpaca model has been trained on 8 A100 80G GPUs in FSDP `full_shard` mode - a configuration not available to many researchers, enthusiasts or me.
-Thus, this project relies heavily on Microsoft's Deepspeed library (Link) which not only reduces the GPU resources needed but can offload to RAM using the Deepspeed Stage 3 approach.
-Please check out their papers at [1,2,3 Referenz].
+Thus, this project relies heavily on ([Microsoft's Deepspeed Library](www.deepspeed.ai)) which not only reduces the GPU resources needed but can offload to RAM using the Deepspeed Stage 3 approach.
+Please check out their papers in Ref [2,3 & 4].

 The deepspeed configuration that was used is: